 The resolution, comments, tags and other chat metadata will then appear in the LiveChat Archive:

 You can add tags and comments in the archive too.
-And the live chat archive includes all the usual filter options:

 A quick reply allows agents to send a common message at the click of a button.
 These can be set up in advance so agents can avoid typing the same response over and over again, and personalised with the agent's and/or user's name.
 Quick replies can be set up in the Live Chat section of Configuration.